An interview with Dr. Alvin Marcelo, senior vice president and chief information officer of PhilHealth

 Jennifer Masters: One of the core IT working group activities was geared towards interoperability.
 Could you speak to the importance of interoperability and whether there are any efforts being made to standardize operations?

 Alvin Marcelo: I think standardization is an important and necessary prerequisite for interoperability.
 There is no one system that can actually meet the needs of every type of stakeholder.
-When people start realizing that the monolithic model doesn’t work, then every stakeholder begins building their own specific system and they exchange information ineffectively and inefficiently with each other until interoperability comes into play.
+When people start realizing that the monolithic models don’t work, then every stakeholder begins building their own specific system and they exchange information ineffectively and inefficiently with each other until interoperability comes into play.
 You want to make your health software very useful for stakeholders, but then you also have a very diverse set of stakeholders and a very diverse set of software applications, so the real challenge to interoperability is in getting these diverse systems to communicate with each other in a consistent manner.
 Standards are what you need so that these different diverse software applications can be guided on how to talk to each other.

 JM: Are you taking any specific efforts to create standards or is there an existing standards set you are trying to follow?